 - Comes when called, even with squirrels nearby

-- Settles quietly when youโre busy instead of demanding attention
+- Settles quietly when you are busy rather than demanding attention

 A New Way to See Training

 Games-based, concept training is a shift in perspective.
-Instead of asking, โHow do I stop my dog from doing this?โ you begin asking, โWhat underlying skill does my dog need more of?โ Then you choose a game that builds that skill.
+Rather than asking, “How do I stop my dog from doing this?” you begin asking, “What underlying skill does my dog need more of?”
+Then you choose a game that builds that skill.

-Itโs not about control.
-Itโs about connection, growth, and preparing your dog for real-world success.
+Training becomes connection, growth, and preparation for real-world success.